capejs/capejs-rails/demo/greeter/TUTORIAL.md

 $ ruby -v # Must be 2.2.2 or higher
 $ rails -v # Must be 5.0.0.rc1
 ```

-This tutorial is based on the Ruby on Rails 5.0.0.rc1.

 ## Creating the Rails app skeleton